 - Preparation is key.

-- Review all evidence and supporting statements provided to you and make notes on the parts that need corrected, have been fabricated or need context to justify your reactions to any incident.
+- Review all evidence and supporting statements provided to you and make notes on the parts that need corrected.

 - Write down all the points you want to make.